sodadata/docs/soda-cl/soda-cl-overview.md

 Regardless of the approval status of the agreement, however, Soda Cloud begins running scans of your data according to the scan schedule you set.
 Soda Cloud sends notifications after each scan according to the settings you defined in step 4.

-(Optional) You can create a new [scan definition]({% link soda/glossary.md %}#scan-definition) if you wish to run a scan to execute the checks in this agreement more or less frequently, or a different time of day, relative to the default scan definition for the data source.
+(Optional) You can click the link provided to create a new scan schedule if you wish to run a scan to execute the checks in this agreement more or less frequently, or a different time of day, relative to the default scan schedule for the data source.

-To review existing scan definitions, navigate to the **Scans** menu item.
+To review existing scan schedules, navigate to the **Scans** menu item.

 <br />